Parking Regulations 2017-2018

 Parking permits are issued to a specific individual (generally one permit per person).
 Ownership is not transferable.
 Giving, selling, sharing, or other illegal use of a parking permit will result in revocation of parking privileges and the violator(s) may be assessed a fine and/or be referred to the Student Conduct office for disciplinary action.
 Parking & Transportation Services reserves the right to contact the UTA Police Department to pursue criminal prosecution in addition to disciplinary action by the university.

 Refunds – Beginning October 1 of the academic year, permit refunds will be prorated by the month, and no refunds will be made after the close of business on the Spring Census date as indicated in the current University Academic Calendar.
 All outstanding parking fines with Parking & Transportation Services must be paid in full prior to refund issuance.
 Proper identification must be provided in order to receive a refund.

-Visiting Students, Faculty, or Staff – Students, faculty, or staff from other UT System institutions may bring their university parking permit and proof of purchase to the Parking & Transportation Office and be issued a comparable UTA permit.
+Visiting Students, Faculty, or Staff – Students, faculty, or staff from other UT System institutions may bring their university parking permit and proof of purchase to the Parking & Transportation Office and be issued a comparable reciprocal UTA permit for one vehicle.
 Visiting students, faculty, or staff from non-UT campuses are eligible to purchase a student permit at the published rate or a daily permit.